Somaskandan931/ADHD-Prediction-through-Eye-tracking-and-speech-analysis/README.md

 pip install -r requirements.txt
 ```
 ## Usage
--Collect or generate eye-tracking and speech data.
+- Collect or generate eye-tracking and speech data.
--Extract relevant features using the provided scripts.
+- Extract relevant features using the provided scripts.
--Train the ADHD prediction model:
+- Train the ADHD prediction model:

-Contributing
+## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.